bkesterbyld/maroon-potato/src/pages/index.md

         title_align: left
         content: >-
           Aggregating disparate corporate and partner data to power new online experiences is slow and painful.
-Above provides an aggregation environment to create reusable master data sets that can be replicated to frontend teams, marketers, and agencies.
+Above provides an easy environment to create and manipulate reusable master data sets that can be replicated to internal and external stakeholders.
         content_align: left
         actions: []
         actions_align: left